OPENDAP/olfs/json-ld.md

 # Hyrax and JSON-LD

 ## Overview
+> Linked Data is about using the Web to connect related data that wasn't previously linked, or using the Web to lower the barriers to linking data currently linked using other methods ([linkeddata.org](http://linkeddata.org))

+### What is JSON-LD?

+JSON-LD (JavaScript Object Notation for [Linked Data](http://linkeddata.org)), is a method of encoding [Linked Data](http://linkeddata.org) using JSON.

+Hyrax embeds JSON-LD content in every catalog and every Data Request Form page produced by the server.

 Hyrax produces embedded JSON-LD metadata in every "navigable catalog" page (aka pages that match: `*/contents.html`) and in every Data Request Form page.